erbadaya/ugent-eyetracking/experimental-scripts/opensesame/SingleSentenceReading/SingleSentenceOS_Walkthrough.md

 # The experiment

-This experiment is based on [Rayner and Duffy's (1986)]() Experiment 1, where they examined fixation times in reading as a function of word frequency, verb complexity and lexical ambiguity.
+This experiment is based on [Rayner and Duffy's (1986)] Experiment 1, where they examined fixation times in reading as a function of word frequency, verb complexity and lexical ambiguity.
 In this case, we are working only with the materials where they manipulated word frequency: either high or low (e.g., The slow _music_ captured her attention v The slow _waltz_ captured her attention).
 There were three areas of interest: the word preceding the target word (in italics), the target word, and the word following the target word.
 We additionally add two more: The first word of the sentence and the rest of the sentence (i.e., five areas of interest). **Note** that this divide (esp. wrt IA_1 and IA_5) is appropriate for reading experiment, we are doing it for learning purposes.
 Likewise, these areas of interest should be larger vertically, but we are not covering that.

+Likewise, OpenSesame is not an ideal software for building an reading eye-tracking experiment.
+In particular, drawing areas of interest is a bit difficult given that they change size throughout the experiment, and that the tools we use to define them do not consider spaces between words.
+These obstacles are overcome by adding an invisible character between words (a great suggestion by Sebastian Mathôt [here]()).
+Likewise, note that the font of the text is not changed, but it might not be ideal for a reading experiment.

 # The set up